NeuroTechX/ntx_slack_archive/studentclubs.md

  >I would be happy to do a meeting discussing with you some point about running a club and the directions you could take.
 Ill update my availabilities on when2meet.

+3/24/2017 11:49 AM

+ **benjamindeleener** :

+ >and we will try to get more student clubs in this call